mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataReduction.rst

   Allows removal of a background given a time-of-flight range.

 Plot Time
-  When clicked create a time plot of the spectra range defined in the Spectra Min and Spectra Max selectors.
+  Creates a time of flight plot of the grouping of the spectra in the range defined in the Plot Time section.

 Detailed Balance
   Gives the option to perform an exponential correction on the data once it has